hochem/osmdeviationfinder/README.md

 OSM Deviation Finder
 ==================================

-A tool to find geometrical and thematic deviations between the features of a shapefile containing road data and the latest OpenStreetMap road data.
+A tool to find geometric and thematic deviations between reference road data and the latest OpenStreetMap road data.

 It's basically a library containing a collection of PostgreSQL/PostGIS queries and a web interface.